yanivassf-lab/fMRI/docs/index.rst

    installation
    running
    utils
-   developers

-This program implements the methodology from the paper:
+This program, implements the methodology from the paper:

 Roberto Viviani, Georg Grön and Manfred Spitzer.
 *Functional Principal Component Analysis of fMRI Data*.